 There is a total of 4 videos in this course, and most people will be able to cover the material in half a day or less.
 However the course presents an online hygrothermic modelling tool for your future use, and which many builders and designers find addictive, so you may well spend many more hours developing your new building science skills, and demonstrating examples to clients and colleagues.

-Who delivers the course material?
+Who delivers most of the course material?

 Tomaz Stich grew up in Germany and worked a full apprenticeship in cabinet making before taking a 4-year diploma in wood engineering at the prestigious Hildesheim Institute of Applied Sciences, with graduate research work in wood structures at the Institute for Wood Technology Research in Stockholm, Sweden.
 Fluent in four languages, Tomaz qualified as a Certified Passive House Designer in 2009, when this qualification first became available.